 Health and safety are always our first priority in Scouting.
 We want to keep you informed, but do not want to overwhelm with too much information and too frequent updates.
 We will strive to make updates timely, relevant, and responsive to the changing situation.

 MAC is following the recommended guidelines of the CDC, the West Virginia Department of Health & Human Resources, and any directives from the Governor or President.
-The general guideline is that if school is not in-person, Scout meetings and activities should also not be held in-person.
+The general guideline is that if school is not in-person, indoor unit meetings and indoor activities should also not be held in-person.

 - Council Service Center (Fairmont) – open for normal hours, mask required

 - Scout Shop (Fairmont) – open for normal hours, mask required

 *Council Service Center & Scout Shop will continue to operate under the recommendations of the WV and Marion County health officials.
 Camp Mountaineer will continue to operate under the recommendations of the WV and Monongalia County health officials.

 Unit (Pack/Troop/Crew) Operations:

 Following the West Virginia Strong – The Comeback executive orders, West Virginians are encouraged to follow several guidelines, including engaging in outdoor activities, with social distancing and crowd size rules.